daigo0927/PWC-Net_pytorch/README.md

 # PWC-Net
-Still in progress...
+Still in progress, even no guarantee of a complete version, so feel free to copy/fork/PR/..., do anything you want.

+**TODOs**
+- [ ] Support to FlyingThings dataset.
+- [ ] Support to KITTI dataset.
+- [ ] Load official Caffe weights.
+(After the official Caffe implementation is released.)

-This is a unofficial pytorch implementation of CVPR2018 paper: Deqing Sun *et al.* **"PWC-Net: CNNs for Optical Flow Using Pyramid, Warping, and Cost Volume"**.
+This is an unofficial pytorch implementation of CVPR2018 paper: Deqing Sun *et al.* **"PWC-Net: CNNs for Optical Flow Using Pyramid, Warping, and Cost Volume"**.

 Resources:
 [arXiv](https://arxiv.org/abs/1709.02371)